Afrikan-Son/Eazy-Bazaar-Phase5-Backend/README.md

     `git clone git@github.com:Afrikan-Son/Eazy-Bazaar-Phase5-Backend.git`
 - Install the required dependencies using
       ``bundle install``
+- Make sure the database running on postgres is running on your machine.
 - Run the application using
        ``bundle exec rake server``